 In 2004, Ayaan gained international attention following the murder of Theo van Gogh.
 Van Gogh had directed her short film Submission, a film about the oppression of women under Islam.
 The assassin, a radical Muslim, left a death threat for her pinned to Van Gogh's chest.

 In 2006, Ayaan had to resign from parliament when the then Dutch minister for Immigration decided to revoke Ayaan's Dutch citizenship, arguing that Ayaan had misled the authorities at the time of her asylum application.
-However, the Dutch courts confirmed that Ayaan was indeed a legitimate Dutch citizen, leading to the fall of the government.
+However, the Dutch courts later confirmed that Ayaan was indeed a legitimate Dutch citizen, leading to the fall of the government.
 Disillusioned with the Netherlands, she subsequently moved to the United States.

 She is now a member of the Council on Foreign Relations and a Research Fellow at the Hoover Institution.
-She was a fellow with the Future of Diplomacy Project at the Belfer Center for Science and International Affairs, Ayaan is currently researching the relationship between the West and Islam.
+She was a fellow with the Future of Diplomacy Project at the Belfer Center for Science and International Affairs from 2016-2019.
 She has to live with round-the-clock security.
 Her willingness to speak out and her abandonment of the Muslim faith have made her a target for violence by Islamic extremists.

 Ayaan Hirsi Ali was named one of TIME Magazine's "100 Most Influential People" of 2005, one of the Glamour Heroes of 2005 and Reader's Digest's European of the Year for 2005.
 In 2007, she founded the AHA Foundation to protect and defend the rights of women in the US from harmful traditional practices.
 The Foundation focuses on violence against women and girls including honor violence, forced marriage, and female genital mutilation.